AwaeshaHuss/lmart/README.md

 ---

 ## Architecture & Design Decisions
-- **Uses Clean Architecture principles** for better code maintainability.
+- **Uses Custom Clean Architecture principles** for better code maintainability.
 - **Provider** is used for state management to separate concerns.
 - **Firestore is chosen** for real-time updates and scalability.